 - Item returned unpaid, per item: $10.00

 - Stop-payment request that is completed online: $10.00

 - Stop-payment request that is completed with assistance: $35.00

-Visit https://www.axosbank.com to open an account and click the “Open an Account” button.
+You can visit the Axos Bank website to get started.
+Simply click the “Open an Account” button.
 You’ll need the following to open an account:

 - A Social Security number

 - A valid form of ID, which can include a driver’s license or state ID